jonathancraddock/Jitbit-Config/README.md

 ```
 ^- *added to category 'description' field*

-Also note that page will route ok with only the ID specified.
+> **TIP:** Note that page will route ok with only the ID specified.
 Eg/ `https://helpdesk.example.com/KB/View/12345-`.
-This may help avoid broken links where a title is edited.
+This may help avoid broken links where a title is edited. **UPDATE:** More accurately, it looks like everything after the `-` is ignored, so the actual title doesn't matter, but I'd still stick with the previous tip! ;-) Eg/ Drop the first and last parts of the URI and go with: `/KB/View/12345-`

 ## User Import CSV